agzzlale/15418_mesh_project/README.md

 Week 3.2 (April 18-21):

-Implement collapsing pass for MPI (Alejandro)
+Implement collapsing pass for MPI (Alejandro) (DONE only with non-conflicts)

 Finish implementing the “relaxed priority queues” for CUDA (Majd)

 Week 4.1 (April 22-24):

-Implement gather and rebuild from partitions for MPI (Alejandro)
+Implement gather and rebuild from partitions for MPI (Alejandro) (MOVED)

 Implement the locking part for CUDA (Majd)

 Week 4.2 (April 25-28):

-MPI alternate mesh partitioning with KD-trees (Alejandro)
+~~MPI alternate mesh partitioning with KD-trees (Alejandro) ~~ Implement gather and rebuild from partitions for MPI (Alejandro) Add collapsing for MPI with conflicts (Alejandro)

 Partitioning algorithm with CUDA (Majd)